Rhaeto-Romance languages: Friulian

 Friulian traces its roots back to the Latin Aquileia.
 Prior to Roman contact in 181 BC the region of northeastern Italy was of Raetian, Italic and Celtic origins and used a form of either Raetian, Venetic or Celtic.
-The transition from Vulgar Latin to Friulian occurred in the 6th century CE.
+The transition from Vulgar Latin to Friulian occurred in the 6th century AD.
 The first official use of Friulian can be traced back to the 13th century and by the 15th century a majority of the population spoke the language, while the noble classes continued to use Latin or German.
 In 1420, the area of Friuli transitioned under Venetian rule, and the Venetian dialect became the dominant language.
 As the influence of Venetian and Italian increased over the years, the Friulian language waned.
 Accelerating this decline currently is the ongoing loss of Friulian language teaching in higher education.

 An exception to this decline occurred in the mid 20th century when a devastating earthquake struck the local region.
 In the aftermath, many found solace in sharing their local Friulian language, thus renewing interest in it.
-The imprint of the language also remains on the local geography as many of the local towns and geographical landmarks (mountains, woods, animals, plants) were given Celtic names that survive to this day.
+The imprint of the language also remains on the local geography as many of the local towns and geographical landmarks (mountains, woods, animals, plants) were given Celtic names which survive to this day.